 We are a full member of Circles UK and as such comply with the Circles UK “Code of Practice” and “Practice Guidelines”.
 All our Circles are designed to offer support to the core member (the person they are supporting) at the same time as holding him/her accountable for their actions.
 Volunteers act as a safety net for both the core member and the community.
 We believe that by helping the core member to develop appropriate life skills and self-confidence alongside healthy adult relationships, it is possible to maximise the chances of the core member successfully reintegrating into society and living a “good life”, thus preventing further harm to any children.
 To achieve this, Circles Midlands works collaboratively with the statutory agencies, MAPPA (police and probation services) and Circles UK the umbrella organisation for CoSA.
 Our staff have a wealth of experience in all aspects of Circle activity including volunteer recruitment and training and core member selection and assessment.

 Being a volunteer

-Qualifications and or previous experience are not required to become a LFF Circles volunteer, except that you must be over 21-years-old.
-We have volunteers from all walks of life, from a barrister to a vicar and from a furniture-maker to a young mum.
-Anyone wanting to volunteer will be given full training and will be CRB checked.
-Once you are part of CoSA you will have access to on-going support from the LFF.
+Qualifications and or previous experience are not required to become a Circles volunteer.
+We have had volunteers from all walks of life, from a barrister to a vicar and from a furniture-maker to a young mum.
+Circles need people with a mature outlook on life generally.
+Anyone wanting to volunteer will be given full Circles UK accredited training and will be DBS checked.
+Once you are part of CoSA you will have access to on-going support and training from Circles Midlands.

-If you would like to discuss a “one off” Circle for a potential core member or a potential Circles project or just want more information about our Circles, how to volunteer and where we are recruiting please contact the Lucy Faithfull Foundation on 01372 847160 or use the contact form below
+If you would like to discuss a Circle referral for a potential core member or just want more information about our Circles, how to volunteer and where we are recruiting please use the contact details below